softwaremmm/rundial/README.md

 * Cargo for running rust

 ### Reference Data
-Need a reference fasta and also clair3 models if using.
+Needs a reference fasta and also clair3 models if using.
 This is included in the `data` folder.
-Just run `get_clair3_models.sh` to download them.
+Just run `get_clair3_models.sh` to download the clair3 models.

 ## Running workflow